giubacc/grog/README.md

 grog's name originates from the pirates's favorite beverage in the saga of [Monkey Island](https://en.wikipedia.org/wiki/Monkey_Island).
-It's well known that such mixture is quite acid, enough to corrode the metal of the cup where it's poured into.
+It's well known that such mixture is quite acid, enough to corrode the mug's metal where it's poured into.
-Such corrosive property, implies that if you have to transport a cup of grog from one side of the Island to the other, you have to have a bunch of cups in your stash, so that you can decant the liquid when the holding cup is nearly melted.
+This corrosive property, implies that if you have to transport a bit of grog from one side of the Island to the other, you have to equip yourself with a bunch of cups and put them in your stash.
+In this way, you can decant the grog when the holding mug is nearly melted.
-In this sense, a grog cluster behaves quite similar.
+So, a *grog cluster* behaves quite similar.
 You can rely on the held content - the *grog* - as far as at least one node keeps alive in the cluster.